Saymon742/web-site-scam-checker/README.md

 <h1>HOW TO USE THIS TOOL FILE?</h1>

+1.Install all dependencies with the command **"pip install -r requirements.txt"**

-To get started, run the **.bat** file
+2.To get started, run the **.bat** file
 ![photo bat file](screens_for_readmeMd/image.png)
   which will create all the necessary files as well as the .exe file itself.

 After the process of creating all the files is complete, go to the **dist** folder and run the **.exe** file located there.